manomage/part8-library-frontend/README.md

 # A GraphQL frontend for the GraphQL-library created
 Requires the graphql library-backend to be running on localhost:4000

-# Start thr application locally
+# Start the application locally

 # Install dependencies
 $ npm install